Here's What an American Festival Looks Like Through the Eyes of an English Photographer

 Clue: think superclub designed by Hieronymus Bosch.

+We asked Christoper to head to the city with a camera and an open mind.
 Here's how an all American affair looked through the eyes of an Englishman.